louketo/louketo-proxy/README.md

 DEBU[0002] resource access permitted: /favicon.ico       access=permitted bearer=false expires=57m51.144004098s resource=/ username=gambol99@gmail.com
 2016-02-06 13:59:01.856716 I | http: proxy error: dial tcp 127.0.0.1:8081: getsockopt: connection refused
 ```

+#### **Session Only Cookies**

+By default the access and refresh cookies are session only and disposed of on broswer close; you can disable this feature via the `--enable-session-cookies` option.

 #### **Forward Signing Proxy**